minprog/cs50x-1718-1819/overviews/2 Crypto/overview.md

 For information on (or help with) this module:

-1. Attend your tutor's meeting.
+1. Attend your TA's section meeting.

-2. Use `help50` (if unsure what an error message means) and `debug50` (if your code is buggy).
+1. Use `help50`, `eprintf` and `debug50` as needed.

-3. Ask questions during office hours using the "Ask" tool on this website.
+1. Ask questions during office hours using the "Ask" tool on this website.

-4. Visit (or e-mail) the course's heads in cases of emergency.
+1. Visit (or e-mail) the course's heads.
+{: start="0"}

 ## Academic Honesty